 The state says that killing enemies in war is lawful.

 Jesus says, no, we must love them instead.
 (Luke 6:27-28)

 Seeing a pattern?
-The world says that killing isn’t murder, Jesus says that it is.
+The world says that killing isn’t murder, and Jesus says that it is.
 With abortion, most Christians get it.
-When it comes to the death penalty or war, most Christians don’t.
+They understand, and they follow Jesus.
+But when it comes to the death penalty or war, most Christians don’t.
 There is a reason for this inconsistency: most Christians are actually pro-choice.

 A Christian is pro-choice when they say “It is the mother’s right to decide whether or not a baby lives or dies.”
 This is a pro-choice position.